Salifou Modi

-Salifou Modi (ساليفو مودي; born 12 October 1962) is a Nigerien military officer who has been the Vice President of the National Council for the Safeguard of the Homeland since 2023.
+Salifou Modi (born 12 October 1962) is a Nigerien military officer who has been the Vice President of the National Council for the Safeguard of the Homeland since 2023.
 Modi was a member of the Supreme Council for the Restoration of Democracy and participated in the coup against President Mohamed Bazoum.
 Prior to his vice presidency he was chief of staff of the Niger Armed Forces and ambassador to the United Arab Emirates.

 Career

 Modi was a member of the Supreme Council for the Restoration of Democracy, a military junta that controlled Niger from 2010 to 2011.
 Modi later served as a military attaché in Germany.

 Ahmed Mohamed, the chief of staff of the Niger Armed Forces, was dismissed on 13 January 2020, due to the deaths of 174 security force members starting in December and a terrorist attack that killed 89 soldiers.
 President Mohamed Bazoum appointed Modi to succeed Mohamed.
-Operation Operation Barkhane was carried out with the French military during his tenure.
+Operation Barkhane was carried out with the French military during his tenure.
 Abdou Sidikou Issa was appointed to succeed him on 1 April 2023, and Modi was promoted to a four-star general three days before the end of his term.

 On 1 June 2023, Modi was appointed as Niger's ambassador to the United Arab Emirates.
 Modi was selected to be Vice President of Niger after a military coup overthrew Bazoum.
 He led a delegation that met with the leaders of Mali and Burkina Faso, who had gained power via coups in 2021 and 2022, respectively.
-He met with Russian deputy defense minister Yunus-bek Yevkurov in 2023.
-He attended a Russian military conference involving Niger, Mali, and Burkina Faso in 2025.
+He met with Russian deputy defense minister Yunus-bek Yevkurov in 2023, for unclear purposes.
+The BBC subsequently reported that Russian general Andrey Averyanov was in attendance with Yevkurov, and that the meeting affirmed the Wagner Group's old commitments in the wake of Yevgeny Prigozhin's death.

 In June 2025, Modi was promoted to the rank of General of the Army, the highest military rank in Niger.
+Modi attended a Russian military conference involving Niger, Mali, and Burkina Faso in August.